Configuring the Azure Information Protection policy

 Use the following information to help you configure the Azure Information Protection policy:

 Label information stored in emails and documents

 When a label is applied to a document or email, under the covers, the label is stored in metadata so that applications and services can read the label:

 In emails, this information is stored in the x-header: msip_labels: MSIP_Label_<GUID>_Enabled=True

 For Word documents (.doc and .docx), Excel spreadsheets (.xls and .xlsx), PowerPoint presentations (.ppt and .pptx), and PDF documents, this metadata is stored in the following custom property: MSIP_Label_<GUID>_Enabled=True

 For emails, the label information is stored when the email is sent.
 For documents, the label information is stored when the file is saved.

 To identify the GUID for a label, locate the Label ID value on the Label pane in the Azure portal, when you view or configure the Azure Information Protection policy.
 For files that have labels applied, you can also run the Get-AIPFileStatus PowerShell cmdlet to identify the GUID (MainLabelId or SubLabelId).
 When a label has sublabels, always specify the GUID of just a sublabel and not the parent label.

 For examples of how to customize the Azure Information Protection policy, and see the resulting behavior for users, try the following tutorials:

-To see how your policy is performing, see Reporting for Azure Information Protection.
+To see how your policy is performing, see Central reporting for Azure Information Protection.